 METHOD:

-Preheat oven to 350°F and arrange a rack in the middle.
+Preheat oven to 350°F and position rack in the middle.
+Generously butter a 13×9-inch baking dish.

-Sift together the flour, baking powder, nutmeg, salt, baking soda, cinnamon, and orange zest in a large bowl and set aside.
+In a medium bowl, sift together flour, baking powder, nutmeg, salt, baking soda, cinnamon, and orange zest.
+Set aside.